The tangent space to the space of 0-cycles: Introduction

-This approach works very well when we want to geometrize groups of $0$-cycles.
-Indeed, let $X$ be a locally Noetherian scheme over $S$, such that the relative symmetric power $\Sym ^d(X/S)$ exists for each $d$ (this is always the case if, say, $X$ is quasi-affine or quasi-projective over $S$).
-Assume, moreover, that the structural morphism from $X$ to $S$ admits a section.
-Use this section to construct the monoid $\Sym ^{\infty }(X/S)$, which is and ind-scheme over $S$.
-Then we look at the group completion $\Sym ^{\infty }(X/S)^+$ in the category of Nisnevich sheaves on locally Noetherian schemes over $S$.
-The point here is that if $S$ is either of pure characteristic $0$ or flat over $S$, then $\Sym ^{\infty }(X/S)^+$ is isomorphic to the sheaf of relative $0$-cycles in the sense of Rydh, see \cite{RydhThesis}.
-If, moreover, $S$ is seminormal over $\Spec (\QQ )$, then the restriction of the sheaf $\Sym ^{\infty }(X/S)^+$ on schemes seminormal over $S$ gives us a sheaf isomorphic to the sheaves of relative $0$-cycles constructed by Suslin and Voevodsky, \cite{SV-ChowSheaves}, and by Koll\'ar, \cite{KollarRatCurvesOnVar}.
-This is why the sheaf $\Sym ^{\infty }(X/S)^+$ is really the best reincarnation of a sheaf of relative $0$-cycles on $X$ over $S$.
+Now, let $S$ be a base scheme, and let $X$ be a locally Noetherian scheme over $S$, such that the relative symmetric power $\Sym ^d(X/S)$ exists for each $d$ (this is always the case if, say, $X$ is quasi-affine or quasi-projective over $S$).

+Assume, moreover, that the structural morphism from $X$ to $S$ admits a section, and use it to construct the monoid $\Sym ^{\infty }(X/S)$, which is and an ind-scheme over $S$.
+Let $\Sym ^{\infty }(X/S)^+$ be the group completion in the category of Nisnevich sheaves on locally Noetherian schemes over $S$.
+If $S$ is either of pure characteristic $0$ or $X$ is flat over $S$, then $\Sym ^{\infty }(X/S)^+$ is isomorphic to the sheaf of relative $0$-cycles in the sense of Rydh, see \cite{RydhThesis}.
+If, moreover, $S$ is seminormal over $\Spec (\QQ )$, then the restriction of the sheaf $\Sym ^{\infty }(X/S)^+$ on schemes seminormal over $S$ gives us a sheaf isomorphic to the sheaves of relative $0$-cycles constructed by Suslin and Voevodsky in \cite{SV-ChowSheaves}, and by Koll\'ar in \cite{KollarRatCurvesOnVar}.